ncatlab/nlab-content/pages/5/4/4/0/445/content.md

 $$
  u :  coim f \to im f
 $$
-from its regular coimage to its image such that
+from its regular coimage to its regular image such that
 $$
   f = (c \to coim f \stackrel{u}{\to} im f \to d)
   \,.